Stay updated on our activities

 - How the European Commission system ensures transparency and quality of the IA work (stakeholder consultation, Regulatory Scrutiny Board);

-The two-half-day course will be led by experts who have decades of research and practical experience in IA in the EU context and beyond.
+This course is led by experts who have decades of research and practical experience in IAs in the EU context and beyond.

-The course delivery will combine interactive presentations showcasing practical examples and group exercises.
+The course delivery combines interactive presentations showcasing practical examples and group exercises.

 - Evaluate the pros and cons of different IA methodologies and tools, and select the ones most relevant to your case.